leo-editor/leo-editor/leo/doc/demo.md

 ## Magnification and styling

-**Important**: Imagages may now be scaled using the magnification arg:
+**Important**: Images may now be scaled using the magnification arg:

 ```python
 Image(fn=demo.get_icon_fn('box01.png'), position=(20, 30), magnification=2)